shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-configure-your-device.md

       Note that Etcher may have already selected the correct drive.
    4. Click **Flash** to install Raspbian to the microSD card.
    5. Remove the microSD card from your computer when installation is complete.
-      It is safe to remove the microSD card directly because Etcher automatically ejects or unmounts the microSD card upon completion.
+      It's safe to remove the microSD card directly because Etcher automatically ejects or unmounts the microSD card upon completion.
-   6. Insert the microSD card into your Pi.
+   6. Insert the microSD card into Pi.

 ![Insert the SD card](media/iot-hub-raspberry-pi-lessons/lesson1/insert_sdcard.jpg)